Implementation of the Action Plan on Protecting Refugee and Migrant Children in Europe (2017-2019)

 Standards and good practices to restore family links and reunify families

-The handbook “Family reunification for refugee and migrant children: standards and promising practice” was completed in November 2019 and is pending publication in early 2020.
+The handbook “Family reunification for refugee and migrant children - standards and promising practice” was was published in July 2020.

 Alternatives to immigration detention

 The conference "Immigration detention of chidren: Coming to a close?" took place in Prague, on 25-26 September 2017.

 Analysis of the legal and practical aspects of effective alternatives to detention in the context of migration, published on 28 January 2018 by the Steering Committee for Human Rights (CDDH).
 The document is also available in French and German.

 On 16 October 2019, the Committee of Ministers endorsed the Practical Guidance on Alternatives to Immigration Detention: Fostering Effective Results, adopted by CDDH at its 91st meeting.
 (French version)